Ehlinger and Texas rally to 49-24 win over Texas Tech

+AUSTIN, Texas (AP) — A season of high expectations for Texas still fell far short of its promise, and coach Tom Herman may still shake up his staff.

+Yet Sam Ehlinger and the Longhorns closed out the regular season with an emphatic victory that will guarantee a winning record regardless of what happens in the bowl season.

-AUSTIN, Texas (AP) — Sam Ehlinger passed for two touchdowns and ran for another to lead Texas to a 49-24 win over Texas Tech on Friday, guaranteeing the Longhorns will at least finish a disappointing season with a winning record.
+Ehlinger passed for two touchdowns, ran for another and the Longhorns rallied from an early hole for a 49-24 win over Texas Tech on Friday.

+“We all know this is not where we hoped we would be to begin the season, but to send these seniors out (with a win) that was our mission,” Herman said.
+“Nothing that happened prior to this week mattered.”

 Texas fell behind 14-0 in the first quarter before Ehlinger and the Longhorns came roaring back.
 Ehlinger scored his first rushing touchdown in five games, and later connected on scoring strikes of 75 yards to Devin Duvernay and 26 yards to Jake Smith.